 I still don’t understand why they keep so many price variants.
 Instead of having various price tags for different products and services, why not keep one for all?

-To make things more complex, they have different prices depending on the duration and products.
-For example, monthly, quarterly, half-yearly, yearly, and lifetime too.
+To make things more complex, they offer different pricing plans based on duration and products, such as monthly, quarterly, half-yearly, yearly, and lifetime.

-This all has resulted in many bugs and unresponsive UX sometimes.
-They are trying to do jack of all.
-You will be overwhelmed at first due to confusing UI and buttons all over the place.
+This has resulted in many bugs and sometimes an unresponsive UX.
+They are trying to be a jack-of-all-trades.
+You will be overwhelmed at first by the confusing UI and the abundance of buttons.

 If you prefer keeping apps in the background, your battery will drain quickly.

 Once you get the hang of it, you will like the interface.
-Being a free app, it is good enough for most users looking for conversations exchange.
+As a free app, it is good enough for most users looking to exchange messages.

 Free Vs. Paid